Jurassic World Camp Cretaceous: Production

 While executive producing, Trevorrow said he had two rules he told the show's crew: to treat the dinosaurs as actual animals when creating a story, and to avoid animating aerial shots to keep scenes "grounded".
 Programs such as V-Ray, Autodesk Maya, and Nuke were used to create the series.
 The COVID-19 pandemic began during production, and the series crew had to work from home.

 The series also features original music composed by Leo Birenberg, using themes from the Jurassic Park and Jurassic World soundtracks, composed by John Williams and Michael Giacchino respectively.
-In an interview, Birenberg said that he first heard of the show from music executives Alex Nixon and Frank Garcia, who he had previously worked with on Kung Fu Panda: The Paws of Destiny, after being recommended by Giacchino, who he had already met.
+In an interview, Birenberg said that he first heard of the show from music executives Alex Nixon and Frank Garcia, who he had previously collaborated with on Kung Fu Panda: The Paws of Destiny, after being recommended by Giacchino, who he had already met.

 The second season was released on January 22, 2021.
 Early drafts for the season considered having the character of Ben die shortly after his fall in the first season's finale, but these plans were abandoned and Ben survived to continue appearing in the series.
 Colin Trevorrow attended a virtual panel at the 2020 New York Comic Con held in October, in which he said that the show's second season gave the production crew "a lot of freedom", as the first season depended entirely on the context found in Jurassic World, and the second season was set six months before the opening sequence in Fallen Kingdom.